enkore/j4-dmenu-desktop/BUILDING.md

 ## Building with CMake
 Out-of-source builds are fully supported.

-CMake will automatically download Catch2 and loguru dependencies.
-You can override Catch2 behaviour with `WITH_TESTS` and `WITH_GIT_CATCH` options.
-This is useful if you want to use system installed Catch2.
+CMake will automatically download Catch2, spdlog and fmt dependencies.
+You can override Catch2 behaviour with `WITH_TESTS` to turn off tests and `WITH_GIT_CATCH`, `WITH_GIT_SPDLOG` and `WITH_GIT_FMT` to manage fetching of dependencies.
+This is useful if you want to use system installed dependencies.

-Bash completion is **not** provided by CMake.
-Meson has to be used instead.
-If that isn't desirable, a pregenerated bash completion is provided in the j4-dmenu-desktop GitHub release as a release artifact.

 ## Building with Meson
 J4-dmenu-desktop provides a simple setup helper